Yuri05/Test20/V11.1/README.md

 ### Residuals vs. Time Chart in Simulations

 This chart is similar to the Time Profile chart, but on the y-axis the (absolute) residuals are plotted.
 The chart includes scaling and weights.
+At the top of the chart, the **total residual error** is displayed.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/25061876/203111220-3c543f94-e2a6-4eb9-92b2-741e4960542d.png">